projectcalico/calico/master/networking/determine-best-networking.md

 However, selectively using overlays (IP in IP or VXLAN) can be useful when running on top of an underlying network that cannot easily be made aware of workload IPs. {{site.prodname}} can perform encapsulation on: all traffic, no traffic, or only on traffic that crosses a subnet boundary.

 IP in IP or VXLAN encapsulation can also be used selectively between subnets -- this provides the performance benefits of unencapsulated traffic within subnets, for environments where the fabric contains multiple L2 networks and peering isn’t available.
 For example, if you are using {{site.prodname}} networking in AWS across multiple VPCs/subnets, {{site.prodname}} can selectively encapsulate only the traffic that is routed between the VPCs/subnets, and run without encapsulation within each VPC/subnet.
+For help, see [Overlay networking]({{site.baseurl}}/{{page.version}}/networking/vxlan-ipip).

 ### Above and beyond